infinispan/infinispan-quarkus/README.md

 # How to build

 1. If you are using a non tagged version (e.g. main), ensure you have built the same version of Infinispan so that it is available in your maven repository.
+Main is the default.
 2. Download and extract the Java 11 version of GraalVM (>= 20.3) from
 https://github.com/graalvm/graalvm-ce-builds/releases
 for your distribution.